 The neonate is evaluated for congenital TB as above and is usually separated from the mother only until effective treatment of both mother and neonate is under way.
 If congenital TB is excluded and once the neonate is receiving INH, separation is no longer necessary unless the mother (or a household contact) has possible multidrug-resistant organisms or poorly adheres to treatment (including not wearing a mask if TB is active) and directly observed therapy is not possible.
 Family contacts should be investigated for undiagnosed TB before the infant goes home.

-Skin testing should be done at age 3 or 4 mo.
+Skin testing should be done at age 3 or 4 months.
 If the neonate is tuberculin-negative and the initial infectious contact has adhered to treatment and has a positive response, INH is stopped.
-If the skin test is positive, chest x-ray and cultures for acid-fast bacilli are done as described previously and, if active disease is excluded, treatment with INH is continued for a total of 9 mo.
+If the skin test is positive, chest x-ray and cultures for acid-fast bacilli are done as described previously and, if active disease is excluded, treatment with INH is continued for a total of 9 months.
 If cultures become positive for TB at any time, the neonate should be treated for active TB disease.

-TB in infants and children that is not congenitally acquired or disseminated, does not involve the CNS, bones, or joints, and results from drug-susceptible organisms can be treated effectively with a 6- to 9-mo (total) course of therapy.
+TB in infants and children that is not congenitally acquired or disseminated, does not involve the CNS, bones, or joints, and results from drug-susceptible organisms can be treated effectively with a 6- to 9-month (total) course of therapy.
 Organisms recovered from the child or mother should be tested for drug sensitivity.
 Hematologic, hepatic, and otologic symptoms should be monitored frequently to determine response to therapy and drug toxicity.
 Frequent laboratory analysis is not usually necessary.

 Directly observed therapy is used whenever possible to improve adherence and the success of therapy.
 Many anti-TB drugs are not available in pediatric dosages.
 When possible, experienced personnel should give these drugs to children.

-TB may be acquired transplacentally, through aspiration of infected amniotic fluid, or by respiratory transmission after birth.
+Tuberculosis (TB) may be acquired transplacentally, through aspiration of infected amniotic fluid, or by respiratory transmission after birth.